anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 This document also defines a second RDAP extension to signal the non-use of jCard in RDAP responses.
 The identifier for this extension is "noJCard".
-When used with the RDAP-X media type [@!I-D.draft-newton-regext-rdap-x-media-type] and the SimpleContact identifier, a client can signal to a server that entities should substitute SimpleContact data for jCard data.
+When used with the RDAP-X media type [@!I-D.newton-regext-rdap-x-media-type] and the SimpleContact identifier, a client can signal to a server that entities should substitute SimpleContact data for jCard data.
 When used with queries containing large amounts of entity data, such as RDAP searches, this can reduce the payload significantly (instead of sending both jCard and SimpleContact).